JohnDDuncanIII/messagefaces/README.md

 3. Check the file size.
 If it is larger than 725 pixels, try to decrease the number of colors in the image (usually, 8 to 15 colors make the file small enough).
 Additionally, you can try command line tools like [pngrewrite](http://entropymine.com/jason/pngrewrite/) and [pngcrush](http://pmt.sourceforge.net/pngcrush/), which often further reduce the file size.
 4. Open Tools -> Extensions -> MessageFaces -> Options.
 Select the desired identity and press the "Set Face" button.
 Select the image file, and press the "OK" button.
 (Note: the Face is saved directly into the identity.
 If you plan to uninstall MessageFaces but don't want to keep the Face, you have to remove it via the MessageFaces settings window before uninstalling the extension.)

+# How do I set the contact photo image?

+Just click on the sender's contact card in your address book, then pick a local or remote (web) image.
+The image will then be copied into your profile directory's "Images" folder.

 # Changelog
+1.2.3 (2016-04-09)
+- Added support for address book/contact photo faces in the message header.

 1.2.2 (2016-04-01)
-- Added support for displaying multiple picons at once (for local lookups), if available
+- Added support for displaying multiple picons at once (for local lookups), if available.

-- Can now display X-Image-URL, X-Face-URL, and Face-URL headers in separate vboxes (alongside all other headers)
+- Can now display X-Image-URL, X-Face-URL, and Face-URL headers in separate vboxes (alongside all other headers).

 1.2.1 (2016-03-04)
-- Added local picon lookup support
+- Added local picon lookup support.

 1.2 (2016-03-08)
-- Added picon support
+- Added picon support.

 1.1.3 (2016-03-07)